opendocsg/slw-judgments-backfill/2013_SGHC_91/report.md

  Total 1,089,502.16 944,975.

 26     Overall, I was satisfied that the defendant had made more significant indirect financial contributions to the matrimonial home and family expenses than the plaintiff.
-While the exact quantum of the defendant’s financial contributions was meticulously traversed in the parties’ affidavits, it would be impossible, and indeed erroneous, for this court to take into account every minute sum contributed by each party to the matrimonial home and the household ( _Lim Choon Lai v Chew Kim Heng_ [2001] 2 SLR(R) 260 at [14], cited in _NK v NL_ at [26]).
+While the exact quantum of the defendant’s financial contributions was meticulously traversed in the parties’ affidavits, it would be impossible, and indeed erroneous, for this court to take into account every minute sum contributed by each party to the matrimonial home and the household ( _Lim Choon Lai v Chew Kim Heng_ <span class="citation">[2001] 2 SLR(R) 260</span> at [14], cited in _NK v NL_ at [26]).
 The court must take a broader view of the circumstances, giving adequate weight to parties’ _direct_ as well as _indirect_ financial contributions ( _BCB_ at [34]).

 **_Additional considerations_**